 Another excerpt from a book said: ‘Many so-called wise people are committing it, but sodomy is such an awful thing that even animals abhor it, except the pigs.’

-The report said staff were unaware of the books’ presence in the library and could not say whether they had been ready by children.Share this post on social media:
+The report said staff were unaware of the books’ presence in the library and could not say whether they had been ready by children.Share this post or leave a Facebook comment: